 Judges will often interview children in court chambers to determine their custodial preferences.
 Parents aren't allowed to be present during the in-chambers interviews, but the parents' attorneys may attend.
 Usually, the judge will ask the child questions, although the attorneys can sometimes suggest questions.
 A court reporter should also be present to record the interview.

-The court can refuse to interview a child if the judge believes he or she has enough information about the child’s preferences from other sources.
-For example, in one case, the court noted that the children had changed their opinions multiple times depending on which parent they were talking to.
-The judge decided that interviewing the children wouldn’t be much help.
+The court can refuse to interview a child if the judge believes the child has enough information about the child's preferences from other sources.
+For example, in one case, the court noted that the children had changed their opinions multiple times, depending on which parent they were talking to.
+The judge decided that interviewing the children wouldn't be much help.